jamietre/SharpLinter/README.md

 for example, to process all files in the "scripts" subfolder of your project, but skip the folder "thirdparty" within "scripts" and don't try to process minimized files.

+# Sublime Text 2

+SharpLinter can be configured as a build tool for Sublime Text 2.

+Select *Tools -> Build System -> New Build System*

+Enter the following to create a build config that works against javascript files:

+    {
+        "cmd": ["sharplinter", "-v","-ph","best","*.min.js", "$file"],
+        "file_regex": "^(.*?)\\(([0-9]+)\\): ()(.*)$",
+        "selector": "source.js"
+    }

+The "cmd" property for Submlime Text 2 should contain the command followed by any options you want, so this could be as simple as

+    "cmd": ["sharplinter", "$file"],

+to run SharpLinter with default options against the active file.

+By default, build is bound to `ctrl+B` in Sublime Text 2.
+With the build config above, javascript files will be built using sharplinter.

 # TextPad

 SharpLinter can also be configured as an external tool in the Textpad editor.